Top page

 So they often use the time-bin or light phase-encoding where the early-arriving light pulse (= corresponding to a bit = 0 ) and the late-arriving light pulse (= a bit = 1 ) are used as carriers of quantum information.

-In the first quantum key distribution experiment, very weak light with rectilinear or circular (= left-handed or right-handed-circularly-polarized light instead of 45o or 135o polarization ) polarization was sent over only 32cm with success rate of just 0.75% (= less than one photon could reach the detector 32 cm away, when 100 photons were sent ) with errors. ← Far from a practical communication.
+In the first quantum key distribution experiment, very weak light (= or fictional photons ) with rectilinear or circular polarization (= left-handed or right-handed-circularly-polarized light instead of 45o or 135o polarization ) was sent over only 32cm with success rate of just 0.75% (= less than one photon could reach the detector 32 cm away, when 100 photons were sent ), and it included errors. ← Far from a practical communication.

-This p.10-4th-paragraph says "The quantum channel itself is a free air path of approximately 32cm (= too short )"
+This p.10-4th-paragraph says "The quantum channel itself is a free air path of approximately 32cm (= too short traveling distance )"

 p.4-lower says "Realistic detectors have some noise, which cause errors..
 Producing a single photon is impossible (= so the attenuated laser light was used as a unseen fictitious photon )."

-p.6-last-paragraph says "circularly-polarized light was used instead of diagonal polarization (= this case also can be explained by classical weak light )"
+p.6-last-paragraph says "circularly-polarized light was used instead of diagonal polarization (= classical weak light was used, quantum mechanical photon was unnecessary )"

-p.10-4th-paragraph says "640 light or photons out of 85000 generated light pulses were received by Bob with error rate of 4.375% (= even the 640 sent photons included 4.37% errors that must be fixed by classical communication after all, quantum information was meaningless )"
+p.10-4th-paragraph of this same paper says "640 light or photons out of 85000 generated light pulses were received by Bob with error rate of 4.375% (= even the 640 sent photons included 4.37% errors that must be fixed by classical communication after all, quantum information was meaningless )"

 ↑ So the success probability of sending fragile photons or quantum information over only 32cm was just 640/85000 = 0.0075 = 0.75% (= 99.25% photons were lost.
 Very inefficient ).